-Lely North America is proud to announce the first two finalists of the Way to Dairy Award.
-Kasey Hudson of Baker’s Golden Dairy in Ohio and Emily den Haan of Haanview Farms in Ontario are two of four finalists named in this prestigious award.
+Lely North America is proud to announce the four finalists of The Way to Dairy Award.
+Kasey Hudson of Baker’s Golden Dairy in Ohio, Emily den Haan of Haanview Farms in Ontario, Dustin Takes of Takes Dairy Farm in Iowa and Charles Carter of Carterly Farm, Inc. in Indiana are the four finalists named in this prestigious award.

 In an essay submitted for the award, Hudson wrote that at Baker’s Golden Dairy, they feed a growing global population by producing and bottling their milk.
 “After working vigorously with state inspectors, we began processing in July, 2011,” she wrote.
 After the first few months of processing, we began to offer milk in many flavors other than chocolate and strawberry.
 Flavors include butter pecan, cotton candy, root beer, banana and more.
 Their milk is vat pasteurized and non-homogenized so it is ‘milk the way it used to be,’ she wrote.

 In the submitted essay, den Haan wrote that she knows that innovation is critical to being a successful farming enterprise.
 “In 2012, we opened the first on-farm dairy in Ontario to process and market fluid milk.
 As we look at the future of our dairy our new barn will be able to accommodate the production of A2A2 milk to the Canadian market through our on-farm plant, Sheldon Creek Dairy.
 A2A2 milk is cow’s milk that contains only the A2A2 beta-casein protein.
 It is suggested that it is easier to digest for people who typically experience discomfort with milk,” she wrote.
 Their operation is currently building a new robotic milking barn, moving from a 50-cow tie-stall barn to a 120-cow free-stall.